buildkite/docs/pages/agent/v3/elastic_ci_aws/managing_elastic_ci_stack.md

 }
 ```

-After creating the policy, you must specify the policy's ARN in the `ManagedPolicyARN` stack parameter.
+After creating the policy, you must specify the policy's ARN in the `ManagedPolicyARNs` stack parameter.

 ## Health monitoring